J. P. Chandrababu: Film career

 When A. V. Meiyappan filmed Sahodhari, he found that it lacked an ingredient that would ensure box office success.
 Chandrababu was called and after watching the film he added a comedy track for himself, wrote it and also sang the song Naan oru muttalunga, converting the film into a hit.
 It was Chandrababu who first spoke and popularised the Madras Baashai in films.
 He learned this dialect from the rickshaw pullers and street vendors near his home in Triplicane and later in Mir Sahib Pet.

 Sabaash Meena was one of the best Tamil comedy movies of its time, in which Chandrababu acted with Sivaji Ganesan, in dual roles.
 Chandrababu also established himself as a good singer.
 He was a playback singer rendering voice for himself in films.
 He lent his voice for S. Balachander for the song Kalyanam Kalyanam...
 Ullasamagave Ulagathil in Penn and for Sivaji Ganesan for the song Jolly Life Jolly Life in Kalyanam Panniyum Brammachari.
 Another song for comedian T.N.
 Sivadhanu is I Love You I Love You in Andhaman Kaidhi.

-He sang under almost all of the music directors of the 1950s till the 1960s namely K. V. Mahadevan, T. G. Lingappa, G. Govindarajulu Naidu, S. V. Venkatraman, R. Sudarsanam, Viswanathan–Ramamoorthy, G. Ramanathan, S. M. Subbaiah Naidu, Vedha, S. Rajeswara Rao, T. R. Pappa, P. R. Mani, C. N. Pandurangan, Meenakshi Subramanyam and M. S. Viswanathan.

-He sang along duets mostly with K. Jamuna Rani and L. R. Eswari.
-Other singers include A. G. Rathnamala, Jikki, A. P. Komala, T. M. Soundararajan, P. B. Sreenivas, A. L. Raghavan, P. Suseela, P. Leela, Soolamangalam Rajalakshmi, K. Rani and Manorama.